Ford reaches tentative labor deal with United Auto Workers union

 UAW leaders from the various U.S. plants will meet on Friday to approve the deal, which will then be sent to the 55,000 members at Ford for final approval, a union spokesman said.

+Under its deal, GM also will close three plants, but it left the UAW members’ healthcare insurance coverage unchanged.

+Once the Ford deal is ratified, the UAW will turn to Fiat Chrysler to complete its quadrennial talks with the Detroit automakers.

-Reporting by Ben Klayman in Detroit, additional reporting by David Shepardson in Washington; Editing by Himani Sarkar
+Reporting by Ben Klayman in Detroit, additional reporting by David Shepardson in Washington; Editing by Matthew Lewis and Kenneth Maxwell